 Particularly for engineers and others in creative roles, it can be hard to give up doing individual work.
 It's easy to want to take the new manager title and keep doing lots of the "fun" individual contributor tasks.

-Unfortunately, that’s an easy way to short change all their managerial responsibilities.
-And since managers set priorities and delegate tasks, it’s easy to assign all the best work to themselves.
+Unfortunately, that's an easy way to short change all their managerial responsibilities.
+And since managers set priorities and delegate tasks, it's easy to assign all the best work to themselves.
 This can create both a lot of management debt, and resentment from getting bad assignments from their manager.

 The consequence: If they try to do all the work themselves, their team won't get the help they need.
 The team may also resent their manager if they constantly take the "good work" and leave them less desirable tasks.
 There's a reason the saying goes, "Leaders eat last."

-4) They don’t have a Growth Mindset
+4) They have a Fixed Mindset instead of a Growth Mindset

 The Growth Mindset is the idea that any skill can be learned.
 No one is simply "a natural" and others doomed to never be good at it.
 It takes hard work, but with effort, anyone can learn and improve at a skill.